knowthelist/fhem-tablet-ui/README.md

 - **data-height**      : fixed size for height (in % or px)
 - **data-draggable**   : allow moving of the dialog (default 'true')

+class="interlock" on popup elements prevents popup from closing manually.
+Closing could only be triggered through data-get-off

 It's important that a ```<div class="dialog">``` inside the widget can be found.
 See the [basic structure](#dialog) of popup

 ####Datetimepicker widgets